backstage/backstage/REVIEWING.md

 # Introduction

 This file provides pointers for reviewing pull requests.
-While the main audience are reviewers, this can also be useful if you are contributing to the repository as well.
+While the main audience are reviewers, this can also be useful if you are contributing to this repository.

 ## Code Style